 - whether you’ve been delegated the authority to act on behalf of any other user(s).

-If you’re an administrator for an organisation, you can set up additional accounts for other users attached to that organisation to use our services.
-Any users you create will need to obtain their own login before they can activate their user account with us.
+If you’re an administrator for an organisation, you can set up accounts for users linked to your organisation, allowing them to use our services.
+Any users you add will need to obtain their own RealMe login before they can activate their user account with us.

 Fees and levies

-You’re responsible for the payment of fees and levies for the services we provide you with under your online services account, no matter who uses it.
-If there's a charge for the service you're using, you'll be advised of the amount due at the end of the transaction, and taken to our payment gateway.
+You’re responsible for the payment of fees and levies for the services we provide you with through your online services account, no matter who uses it.
+If there's a charge for the service you're using, you'll be advised of the amount owing at the end of the transaction and taken to our payment gateway.

-We accept credit or debit card payment.
+We accept payment by credit or debit card.
 We offer secure credit and debit card transactions using 256-bit SSL encryption technology.
-Your transaction is validated in real time and confirmed immediately to you by email.
-A tax invoice will appear on screen that you are able to print for your own records if you wish.
+Your transaction is validated in real time and confirmed immediately.
+A tax invoice will be presented on-screen that you are able to print for your own records if you wish.